 Because of the weather getting better and not that many tourists around like in January and February, I believe November and December are the best months when to visit Thailand.

 You might think of Thailand as a place where everyone is wearing bikinis, shorts, and flip-flops.
 Yes, a lot of tourists and especially in Phuket dresses like that, and it is totally fine.

-But it seems like there is a non-spoken dress code for locals in such public places as shopping malls, cinemas, office buildings and other.
+But it seems like there is a non-spoken dress code for locals in such public places as shopping malls, cinemas, office buildings, and other locations.